-We are proud to recognize Helen Spillane, Director of Nursing, on her 20th anniversary at The Enclave at Port Chester Rehabilitation and Nursing Center!
+We are proud to recognize Helen Spillane, Director of Nursing, on her 20th anniversary at The Enclave at Rye Rehabilitation and Nursing Center!

 Spillane, an incredible and integral team member at The Enclave, has been working in the clinical field throughout her whole career.
 Interestingly, she originally applied to be a police officer in London before she began her clinical journey.
 “I saw a tv commercial for nursing, and it pulled me in.”

 She began nursing training in London, with an interest in oncology.
 Before joining The Enclave, she worked on the oncology and bone marrow units at Columbia Presbyterian.
 Spillane shared, “I began at The Enclave when my son was in pre-k, and now he’s a post-grad student.
 I’ve seen everything over the past twenty years; I love The Enclave.”